This beginner crochet basic pumpkin pattern is very simple to make. Below are simple instructions to make your own.

 Assemble Instructions:

 See Notes section on the sizes.
 After you finish Fold it in half.
 You can sew, I prefer to crochet up the side.
 Be sure to leave a long enough tail for sewing and to create the ridges in the pumpkins.
-Once you have seamed up the sides take your tapestry needle and weave it back and forth through the stitches then cinch together.
+Once you have seamed up the sides, take your tapestry needle.
+Weave it back and forth through the stitches.
+Then cinch together.
 I also sewed the bottom shut to have it more secure after cinching.
 Fasten your Yarn off.
 Be sure to still keep the extra yarn to cinch the top after stuffed.
 Now added your polyfil to the bottom.
 (Cool tip and it’s free.
 Add rocks to the center to add a bit of weight if using it outside.
-In Pa its been very windy and I didn’t want my Pumpkins to blow away and they have helped up greatly.
+In Pa, it’s been very windy.
+I didn’t want my pumpkins to blow away, and they have held up greatly.

 Add the rest of your Polyfil to the top.